In the Institute of Systemic Therapy of Thessaloniki, we offer sessions using the Open Dialogue approach (with the presence of two therapists).

 Open Dialogue is used in any experience of psychological problems, in psychosomatic symptoms, in communication difficulties, in transitional or critical phases on a personal or professional level.

-For more information, please contact Christina Lagogianni (trainee in Open Dialogue UK, London) at 6947185431.
+For more information, please contact Christina Lagogianni (she has a 5-years training in Open Dialogue UK, London) at 6947185431.

 Christina Lagogianni